Warren bets on brokered convention. Will she last that long?

 Several Democrats said Warren’s standing as the most prominent woman left in the race has also afforded her something of a grace period to assess her campaign’s future.
 But they said if she continues to struggle on Tuesday and still presses forward toward the convention, that sentiment could quickly flip.

-Warren campaign manager Roger Lau raised the prospect of a convention fight in a strategy memo on Sunday.
-He said that internal campaign projections show Warren will win delegates in all 14 Super Tuesday states and that no candidate will likely emerge from the March 3 contests with a path to securing a majority of the delegates.
+Warren campaign manager Roger Lau raised the prospect of a convention fight when Democrats gather in Milwaukee this summer in a strategy memo released Sunday.
+He said that internal campaign projections show Warren winning delegates in nearly all 14 Super Tuesday states, and that no candidate will likely emerge from a day packed with contests on a path to securing a majority of the delegates.

 “Our grassroots campaign is built to compete in every state and territory and ultimately prevail at the national convention in Milwaukee,” Lau wrote.